Standaard Boekhandel gebruikt cookies en gelijkaardige technologieën om de website goed te laten werken en je een betere surfervaring te bezorgen.

 Je kan maximaal 250 producten tegelijk aan je winkelmandje toevoegen.
 Verwijdere enkele producten uit je winkelmandje, of splits je bestelling op in meerdere bestellingen.

-Destiny cannot count on anyone but herself.
-Her mother has struggled with addiction for all of Destiny’s seventeen years, moving them from town to town, bad boyfriend to bad boyfriend—including a particularly dark period in Texas, where Destiny ended up in a psychiatric hospital.
-But now they’re in a small town in a new state and her mother’s new boyfriend is sober and stable.
-And even more remarkable, Destiny has caught the eye of local golden boy Ryan.
+Destiny can’t count on anyone but herself.
+Her mother has struggled with addiction for all of Destiny’s life, moving them from town to town, bad boyfriend to bad boyfriend—including a particularly dark period in Texas, where Destiny ended up in a psychiatric hospital.
+But Destiny’s mother is newly sober and stable.
+And Destiny is falling in love.